sbechet/xmrsplayer/README.md

-# XMrsPlayer is a safe soundtracker music player
+# XMrsPlayer is a safe no_std soundtracker music player

 XMrsPlayer is a library to play real music